Sanity.io Integration

 seoDescription | text | Custom meta description. |

-author | reference (to author) | Reference to an author document. |
+author | string or reference | Author name or reference to an author document. |

 publishDate | datetime | The scheduled publication date & time. |

-tags | array of strings or references | Keywords or categories for the post. |
+tags | array of strings | Keywords or categories for the post. |

 - Select the Target Document Type: Choose the Sanity document type (e.g.,